+In this work, we develop a new method called REINFORCE-OPT to solve general optimization problems, and we formally introduce this RL-based approach to the field of inverse problems.
+Our theoretical findings provide a deeper understanding of RL-based optimization methods and their connection to classical regularization techniques for solving general inverse problems.
+Numerical experiments demonstrate that REINFORCE-OPT is capable of escaping local optima in the solution space (see Figures \ref{escape-local}, \ref{loss-traj}, and \ref{escape-local2D}), is robust to the choice of initial solution candidates (see Tables \ref{compare-results} and \ref{robustk6}), and can quantify uncertainty in error estimates while identifying multiple solutions in ill-posed inverse problems (see Figure \ref{example1-2obs}).

+The developed REINFORCE-OPT can also be applied readily to discrete optimization problems by selecting appropriate state and action spaces.
+Given its success with continuous optimization, we believe that it is well-suited to handle discrete optimization problems involving large state spaces, a challenge for traditional methods.

-In this work, by using RL, we developed a novel regularization algorithm, called REINFORCE-IP, for solving non-linear operator equations.
-RL was originally designed for the type of problems that are seemingly different from (\ref{inversep}), which aim to find a series of actions for an agent traveling in a dynamic environment to maximize the resulting rewards.
-We established the mathematical relation between RL and iterative regularization.
-Our numerical experiments show that REINFORCE-IP is an efficient algorithm exhibiting the ability to escape from the local minimum of the loss function (see Figure \ref{escape-local} and \ref{loss-traj}) and to identify multi-solutions (see Figure \ref{example1-2obs}).
-Our theoretical contribution consists of the rigorous proof of the convergence of a well-known machine learning algorithm~-- REINFORCE.
-It should be noted that REINFORCE is one of the early RL algorithms that apply function approximators such as $\pi_{\bm{\theta}}$, which makes it powerful dealing with an infinite state space.
-However, the adopted Monte Carlo mechanism leads to a high variance of the estimate $\hat{\nabla} J_{\bm{\theta}}$, causing a slow learning process even if a baseline is used (see \cite[Section 13.4 and 13.5]{SuttonBarto2018}).
-This deficiency is avoided by the later developed and more powerful actor-critic methods (see e.g., \cite{BorkarKonda1997,KondaBorkar1999,KondaTsitsiklis1999,KondaTsitsiklis2003,XuYang2021,HongWai2023,SuttonBarto2018}), where an actor refers to $\pi_{\bm{\theta}}$ and a critic refers to a function approximator for $J_T(\bm{\theta})$.
-To our knowledge, the performance of these actor-critic methods on the general-type inverse problem (\ref{inversep}) is still unknown and to be investigated, and we leave this topic for future work.
+It should be noted that REINFORCE is one of the early RL algorithms to use function approximators such as $\pi_{\bm{\theta}}$, making it powerful when dealing with infinite state spaces.
+However, its reliance on a Monte Carlo mechanism leads to high variance in the estimate $\hat{\nabla} J_{\bm{\theta}}$, resulting in a slow learning process, even with the use of a baseline \cite[Section 13.4 and 13.5]{SuttonBarto2018}.
+This limitation is addressed by the more advanced actor-critic methods \cite{BorkarKonda1997,KondaBorkar1999,KondaTsitsiklis1999,KondaTsitsiklis2003,XuYang2021,HongWai2023,SuttonBarto2018}, where the ``actor'' refers to $\pi_{\bm{\theta}}$ and the ``critic'' refers to a function approximator for $J_T(\bm{\theta})$.
+To our knowledge, the performance of these actor-critic methods for general inverse problems of the type in (\ref{inversep}) remains unexplored and is a topic for our future investigation.